tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * Why are these two men vying for the love of Grace?
 Is there any significance to this?

 ### Scene 4.4
-Characters: Knockem, Nordern, Puppy, Cutting, Whit, Edgeworth, Quarlous, Overdo, Wasp, Bristle Starts with the game of vapours where you say the opposite of what the last person said.
-Wasp is being distracted while playing the game so that Edgeworth can steal the marriage license.
+Characters: Knockem, Nordern, Puppy, Cutting, Whit, Edgworth, Quarlous, Overdo, Wasp, Bristle Starts with the game of vapours where you say the opposite of what the last person said.
+Wasp is being distracted while playing the game so that Edgworth can steal the marriage license.
 They drink and the game gets personal and then they start to fight.
 Mistress overdue breaks up the fight.
 The watch comes and stops the fight.

 Questions:
 * Why is Puppy named Puppy?